MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 = 0.8.0 =
 03.02.2022: Changes for images that were added to the WP media library.
 Not relevant if you do not add your images to the WP Media Library.
     - Set the Post (parent) that uses the image, if it is in the WP media library and at Post status transition from draft to published.
 Does not work in Quick-Edit.
-Reset the parent if the post-status is changed from publishedd to draft.
+Reset the parent if the post-status is changed from published to draft.
 In WP only ONE parent is possible, not more.
 So this relationship is unique.
     - Add a CODE-option to add the permalink of the image to the YOAST sitemap.
 Admin option is Add Permalink.
 If unset the link to the image-file is added.
     - Same Admin option is used to add an icon to fotorama-slider at the top left to link to the attachment page of the image.